Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 }
 ```

 The above random bot implementation could be added in anywhere in the game's code and then deployed through the Regression Games Bot Manager overlay.
-However, in general the action manager API allows for performing multiple actions at once, and for some common actions such as mouse clicking it is good to have heuristics that prioritize certain sequences of actions.
-An expanded version of this random bot can be found in the [RGMonkeyBot](../GenericBots/RGMonkeyBot.cs) implementation, which is shipped as part of the Regression Games SDK and is always available through the overlay.
+The above example is limited in some ways: the action manager API allows for performing multiple actions at once (the above example only does one action at a time), and for some common actions such as mouse clicks it is good to have heuristics that prioritize certain sequences of actions, such as releasing the mouse button over the same coordinate on the next frame.
+An expanded version of this random bot can be found in the [RGMonkeyBot](../GenericBots/RGMonkeyBot.cs) implementation, which is built into the Regression Games SDK and is always available through the overlay.

 ## Extending The Action Manager

 ## Example Bots